yvesdb/jekyll-now/_drafts/2021-06-01-A-quick-way-to-deploy-code-to-Kubernetes.md

 When you select Deploy to IBM Cloud Kubernetes Service, a workflow is generated for you.

 Before committing the file, be sure to configure the **IMAGE_NAME**, **IKS_CLUSTER** and **DEPLOYMENT_NAME** fields.
-Additionally, you’ll need to create two GitHub Secrets, one for your IBM Cloud API key and one for your IBM Cloud Container Registry namespace.
+Additionally, you’ll need to create two GitHub Secrets, one for your **IBM Cloud API key** and one for your **IBM Cloud Container Registry namespace**.
 In my case, I have a Container Registry service deployed in Frankfurt so I also changed the **IBM_CLOUD_REGION** to "eu-de" and the **REGISTRY_HOSTNAME** to "de.icr.io".
 The port is set to 8080 as this is the port that is exposed by the Docker container.